 For the parmesan garlic broth...

-Combine 1 yellow onion, halved and skin on, 1 head of garlic, cut crosswise and top removed to expose the cloves, 2-3 parmesan rinds (with some cheese remaining), a bay leaf, and a few sprigs of parsley (optional) in a large stock pot.
+Combine 1 yellow onion, halved and skin on, 1 head of garlic, cut crosswise and top removed to expose the cloves, 2-3 parmesan rinds (or as many as you want), a couple of carrots (optional), a bay leaf, and a few sprigs of parsley (optional) in a large stock pot.
 Cover with ~4 quarts of water.
-Simmer over medium heat for 1-2 hours, stirring occasionally, until flavors and color deepen and the liquid has reduced by about half.
-Strain and season to taste with salt; this should yield about 2 quarts.
+Bring to a simmer, then cover and cook over medium heat for 2-4 hours, stirring occasionally, until flavors and color deepen.
+Strain and season to taste with salt.

 For the pasta filling…